Electrotherapy & Local Modalities

-While many patients will feel the immediate benefits from electrotherapy, it is wise to think of these passive modalities similarly to pain relieving or anti-inflammatory medications.
-That is, electrotherapy and local modalities are methods of pain relief or inflammation reduction that provides short-term relief and stimulation, which allows you to continue moving and functioning as comfortably as possible until the cause is fixed!
+While many patients will feel the immediate benefits from electrotherapy, it is wise to think of these passive modalities similarly to pain-relieving or anti-inflammatory medications.
+Electrotherapy and local modalities are methods of pain relief or inflammation reduction that provide short-term relief and stimulation, allowing you to continue moving and functioning as comfortably as possible until the cause is fixed!

 Electrotherapy Modalities include: